-MacBride Museum houses over 45,000 objects and is an essential destination for researchers of Yukon history.
-The care and management of our collections and archives is an essential component of our work.
+MacBride Museum houses over 40,000 objects and is an essential destination for researchers of Yukon history.
+The care and management of our collections and archives is the baseline component of our work.
 A donation to MacBride is a gift that will assist us in the careful care and preservation of our objects.

 Objects will only be acquired if they support the mission of the MacBride Museum.
 If the MacBride Museum is unable to accept your donation, we will attempt to refer you to another museum or archive whose mission is more closely related to your objects.